 Students must hold a Category 1 Medical Certificate prior to attempting the Commercial Pilot flight test, or prior to attempting the qualifying Commercial Pilot written examination.
 To be eligible to write the qualifying written examination, Commercial Pilot students must complete 50% of their flight experience requirements (CAR 421.13(4)).

 The minimum requirements established by Transport Canada are

-In accordance with the International Civil Aviation Organization (ICAO), all pilots must demonstrate English Language proficiency.
+In accordance with the International Civil Aviation Organization (ICAO), all international student must demonstrate ALPT (English Language proficiency).